rashevskyv/nsp_xci_decryptor/README.md

 1. Install python 3.x.x (dont forget to click PATH checkbox while instlling)
 1. Place files from zip of hactool to script folder
 1. Run get_keys.bat to get keys.txt
-1. Use [Plague](https://gbatemp.net/threads/atmosphere-mod-plague-easy-layeredfs-app-switching-alpha.508123/) to LayeredFS for playing decrypted games
+1. Use [Plague](https://gbatemp.net/threads/atmosphere-mod-plague-easy-layeredfs-app-switching-alpha.508123/) and LayeredFS for playing decrypted games

 ### Unpack games
-1. Place all your NSP or\and XCI you choose for unpacking to "games" folder
+1. Place all your NSP or\and XCI what you choose for unpacking to "games" folder
 1. Run "decrypt_games_folder.bat" for unpacking
 	* or drag games one-by-one to decrypt.bat
 1. Wait for magic be done